Power System Operating Characteristics -

 You would not consider the typical residential power system to be associated with disease, no less Leukemia, since Maximum Permissible Exposures (MPEs) are gargantuan relative to residential exposures, for both Electric (from Voltage) and Magnetic (from Current) fields.
 Nonetheless this is a ungly (inconvenient) fact that keeps reappearing with successive research.
 Of course, the power lobby is quick to "purchase other research" to try and debunk independent findings.
 But if (you knew) there was any question of possible negative bioeffects, what would you do?
 Willing to blindly take a chance?

 By necessity, since no one wants a major power line or generator near their home, power generation and long-distance conveyance has been historically at high voltages, reduced to those voltages required near the user.
 Since Transformers allow easy change (increase or decrease) in voltage, long-distance electric power cartage has mostly been an alternating affair.
 Alternating because it continuously varies with time, and "affair" because its quality varies depending on nearby (or local) user.
 It\\'s been obvious that direct current systems were a dismal failure due to wire resistance and voltage drop, so Thomas Edison was history.
 This has been mostly Tesla\\'s world.
-Now with newer technology, we are flirting with high voltage DC power transmission for long distance cartage. delta
+Now with newer technology, we are flirting with high voltage DC power transmission for long distance cartage.

-1. The first systems were of a lower voltage (sometimes as low as 2300 V), and separate from earth ground.
+The first systems were of a lower voltage (sometimes as low as 2300 V), and separate from earth ground.
 Fuses were attached to any load device (transformer) to prevent large-scale outages, and surge arresters were also frequent to reduce lightning damage.
 Its construction also served as a lightning catch-grid, reducing lightning damage to nearby structures.
 This was the Delta system.
 Alternating electric fields were constrained near the proximity of the wires, since they were not referenced to the earth, and alternating magnetic Fields were also minimal.
-Life was good. single wire earth-return
+Life was good.

-2. Tesla, however, was also experimenting with single-wire power transmission, using the earth as the second or return wire, also commonly referred to as the neutral / ground.
+Tesla, however, was also experimenting with single-wire power transmission, using the earth as the second or return wire, also commonly referred to as the neutral / ground.
 Telegraph systems took this on as a successful engineering platform.
 Some countries, looking solely at the economics of the process, realized substantial gains by using a single wire to provide long-distance power, fully using the Earth as the return path.
 This was the Single Wire Earth Return (SWER) system.
 Due to its sparse density it was not much good as a lightning catch-grid.
-Being aerial (that is, up in the air) and now referenced to the earth, it provided quite a bit of alternating electric Field presence, as well as alternating magnetic fields because one path of current was concentrated in the wire, while the return was diffused over a vast region of soil, nearly eliminating any proximity-effect field cancellation. wye
+Being aerial (that is, up in the air) and now referenced to the earth, it provided quite a bit of alternating electric Field presence, as well as alternating magnetic fields because one path of current was concentrated in the wire, while the return was diffused over a vast region of soil, nearly eliminating any proximity-effect field cancellation.

-3. In North America, however, there was some apprehension with using the earth as the only return, so a return wire was included.
+In North America, however, there was some apprehension with using the earth as the only return, so a return wire was included.
 This became known as a WYE system, where the (high voltage) Primaries\\' return / neutral wire was connected to the soil (grounded) and due to the design, interconnected to the (low voltage) secondary return / neutral / ground wire.
 Due to the languishing aspect of maintenance, the WYE system is becoming more and more like the SWER system.
 This is because the many connections (splices, crimps, etc.) on the neutral wire are exposed to the weather, and suffer expansion, contraction, rust effects, and become unreliable or broken altogether.
 Because of its ubiquity, it still serves as a catch-grid for lightning, and like the SWER system it provides an abundance of alternating electric and magnetic fields.

-4. A variant of the above is the Underground Residential Distribution (URD).
+A variant of the above is the Underground Residential Distribution (URD).
 Due to the "ugliness" of poles and wires, and wanting an uncluttered neighborhood, the utilities were enticed in some areas to bury primary wiring between transformers, which were now dull color metal boxes on the ground.
 This eliminated alternating electric fields because the energized wiring was now immersed in a conductive matrix of moist soil.
 This system is a complete failure as a lightning catch-grid.
 It\\'s also a complete failure as far as alternating magnetic field reduction, because now instead of the wire being 30 feet up in the air, it is in the ground no more than 3 to 5 feet below the surface, making the field presence much stronger (if there is any imbalance in the supply and return current, and of course, in most cases there is imbalance).
 Since in some instances the primary neutral was an exterior unshielded wire twisted around the energized wire, and being made of Aluminum which corrodes quickly, this too began to take on the look and feel of SWER.

 The earth has thus (intentionally or not) became a default current return path for the electrical distribution system.
 This set in motion a mechanism whereby a large percentage of the global population became exposed to a pervasive presence of alternating current in the soil, and a corresponding low-level alternating magnetic field.
 Whether the field or the current is the primal cause of effects, may be irrelevant, but effects began to surface.
 Some of the corollary effects of the alternating current in the soil, are that forcing such a current through a physical body that exhibits DC magnetic properties will tend to act as a magnetic eraser, (noticeably, the Earth\\\'s DC Magnetic field has been weakening (could this be an effect?)), and its travel is unpredictable (causing some areas to abound in surface-proximal current flow, and Magnetic fields) due to the soil\\\'s non-homogeneous electrical conductivity.
 The areas where surface-proximal current flow abounds can cause tangible tingle-voltage effects for animals in contact with the soil, or in contact with the soil and some metallic structure.
 Humans in bare feet can similarly perceive this tingle voltage, depending on age and the condition of the individual\\'s immune system.
-Due to the great monetary resources available to the power utilities (they purchase the best lawyers our money can buy) any allegation of cause-and-effect was and is aggressively disputed and fought either by discrediting the accuser, or with use of junk science and junk scientists, which still abound. failed Edison scheme workaround
+Due to the great monetary resources available to the power utilities (they purchase the best lawyers our money can buy) any allegation of cause-and-effect was and is aggressively disputed and fought either by discrediting the accuser, or with use of junk science and junk scientists, which still abound.

 To add insult to injury, the North American residential distribution scheme, known as a split-phase system, is faulty due to the same languishing maintenance schedule.
 When has any homeowner been advised to have the integrity of their electric system\\'s connections verified?
 Loose and broken connections emerge, and due to the lack of direction, codes increase the complexity of the system to overlook the obvious.
 As shown at right, a single loose or broken connection can become a fire hazard.
 This can be identified as "bright and dim lights", where the differing intensities occur simultaneously on different circuits.
 The "code" stipulates that if there are metallic structures that can serve as a backup to the neutral wire, they will be interconnected to it.
 This will stabilize voltages, but cause circulating or "stray" currents onto every other metallic interconnection.
 This can be a metallic water pipe, TV cable shield, or telephone ground.
 A weasel clause, later in the same code, stipulates that if there is "objectionable current," the use of any of these redundant connections can be discontinued.
 They never address the initial poor design issue, nor do they quantify how much current is "objectionable".
 This is a legal document, so written that they cannot be held liable . . . sounds like the power companies had a hand in writing this code . . .
 What results are electricians who are busy installing new wiring, a few specialists who know how the interconnections actually function, frustrated customers, and ailing bodies whose number keeps increasing.